 CNA requirements are mandated at the state level, and according to the BLS, nursing assistants typically must complete a state-approved education program and pass their state’s competency exam.
 Most nursing assistants need a state-issued license or certification in order to provide care.

 The work environment of a staff or per diem CNA varies, but the largest proportion of jobs are found in nursing homes and long-term care/skilled nursing facilities.
-The BLS estimates that approximately 37 percent of nursing assistants work in these types of facilities and 27 percent in state, local and private hospitals.
-The remainder of work environments include continuing care retirement communities and assisted living facilities for the elderly, home healthcare services and government facilities.
+The BLS estimates that approximately 37 percent of nursing assistants work in these types of facilities and 27 percent in state, local, and private hospitals.
+The remainder of work environments includes continuing care retirement communities and assisted living facilities for the elderly, home healthcare services, and government facilities.

 Celebrating CNA Week, June 17-24